basilstotz/ltsp-pnp/README.md

 see https://wiki.ubuntuusers.de/LTSP/LTSP-PNP_mit_Fat_Clients for detailed (german!) instructions.

+## Network Setup

+This setup asumes that you have a standard home network: You have a router, which provides internet and and a DHCP service?
+That's fine.

+The ltsp-pnp server and all clients can (and should) be in this network.
+Just plugin all into this network.

-## Installation of the ltsp-pnp server
+## Installation of the ltsp-pnp Server

-* Install a common ubuntu 14.04 (i386 desktop-edition).
-For ex. at http://ftp.halifax.rwth-aachen.de/ubuntu-releases/14.04.2/ubuntu-14.04.2-desktop-i386.iso .
-(Don't worry: A standard 32-bit installlation manages any amount of menory!)
+* Install a common ubuntu 14.04 (i386 desktop-edition: ubuntu-14.0X.2-desktop-i386.iso .
+Don't worry: A standard 32-bit installlation manages any amount of memory!

 * Install ltsp-pnp_1.0_all.deb (this deb!)